go101/go101/pages/generics/555-type-constraints-and-parameters.md

-As of Go toolchain 1.18, inserting a comma after the presumed constraint `*int|bool` doesn't work (It is [a bug](https://github.com/golang/go/issues/51488) in Go toolcain 1,18 and will be fixed in Go toolchain 1.19).
+As of Go toolchain 1.18, inserting a comma after the presumed constraint `*int|bool` doesn't work (It is [a bug](https://github.com/golang/go/issues/51488) in Go toolchain 1.18 and will be fixed in Go toolchain 1.19).

 Now, we could use full constraint form or exchange the places of `*int` and `bool` to make it compile okay.